loveencounterflow/intercourse/README.md

 files.
 These snippets can then be retrieved and, for example, turned into functions that execute queries against a database.

-The format is whiutespace-sensitive and super-simple: Each line that does not start with whitespace and is not a top-level comment is considered an IC directive (or a syntax error in case it fails to parse).
+The format is whitespace-sensitive and super-simple: Each line that does not start with whitespace and is not a top-level comment is considered an IC directive (or a syntax error in case it fails to parse).
 A directive consists of a type annotation (that can be freely chosen), a name (that may not contain whitespace or round brackets), an optional signature, and a source text.
 For example: